Mush Bakery resides across Sunset Boulevard from Jitlada.

 Like most Middle Eastern bakeries in Los Angeles, Mush features two different cheese pies.
 Their spicy cheese beorek ($3) incorporates molten Cacique cheese, chilies and herbs, uniting spicy and salty elements in crisp pastry.

-Everything’s solid at Mush Bakery, except for the Maneishe ($1), which had the texture of dry focaccia and featured a heavy application of olive oil and zatar, the savory Middle Eastern spice mixture that includes oregano, sumac, thyme and sesame seeds.
+Everything at Mush Bakery is solid except for Maneishe ($1) that had the texture of dry focaccia and featured a heavy application of olive oil and za’atar, the savory Middle Eastern spice mixture that includes oregano, sumac, thyme and sesame seeds.

-Mush’s only sweet offering is their Tahini Bread ($1.25), and they make an especially good version.
-The sesame-strong disc is typically crispy, but at Mush, it’s pull-apart, pastry-like and richer than other tahini around town.
+Tahini Bread ($1.25) is Mush Bakery’s only sweet offering, and they make an especially good version.
+The sesame-strong disc is typically crispy, but at Mush, it’s pull-apart, pastry-like and richer than other tahini breads around town.

 Mush, Arax and Sasoun all have their strengths, and while the longtime bakeries may be better overall, Mush is particularly notable for their Meat Beorek and Tahini Bread.